Adopted Local Plan

 Andrea Copsey has been appointed as independent Programme Officer.
 The Programme Officer can be contacted on 07842 643988, or by email email@example.com, or via post at Longcroft Cottage, Bentley Road, Weeley Heath, Clacton-on-Sea, Essex, CO16 9BX.

-North Essex Garden Communities Issues and Options Consultation 13 November 2017 to 5pm on 2 February 2018 (consultation extended from 22 January)
+North Essex Garden Communities Issues and Options Consultation 13 November 2017 to 2 February 2018 (consultation extended from 22 January)

 For further details please click on this link North Essex Garden Communities Issues and Options Consultation.